jessikarwang/DH150-JessikaWang/Assignment08/README.md

 #### DH150: UX+UI, by Jessika Wang

 ## Introduction
-This project seeks to provide informational resources and build an online community within garden-lovers of all expertise levels.
+This project, gardenfriends.org, seeks to provide informational resources and build an online community within garden-lovers of all expertise levels.
 The target personas are those in the garden community who wish to expand an individual love for plants online to share and learn with others.
-Based on user research, a resource with informational videos and an online platform to converse and share pictures with others would add value to the ways the garden community connects with each other.
+Based on user research, a resource with informational videos and an online platform to converse and share pictures with others would add value to the ways the garden community connect with each other.

 ## Clear design statement
 My project hopes to support middle-aged women with a community that understands their hobbies and helps them grow as people, especially during a time of isolation.
 For many people, gardening is a form of therapy and gives them a sense of serenity when spending time with their plants.
 We can understand these motivations better in order to further advance the therapeutic aspects of gardening, while providing a bond over the love of plants.
 The project also hopes to enable gardeners to share their proudest plant growths and help one another become better gardeners.